jenkinsci/secone-security-plugin/README.md

 Source code url which you want to scan for vulnerabilities.

+Note: If you want to scan public url then don't pass accessToken and credentialsId.

 #### `scm` (optional, default: `github`)

 Type of the scm. e.g. github/bitbucket/gitlab